Tuesday, 2 November 2021

 The above example is included in my short animated video I made about end grain and other glue only joints and notice the reference to the history and principles of woodjointing:

-I would suggest that any so-called myth about end grain gluing begs the questoin what have woodworkers in the USA and Canada been taught by their experts Why for instance are the shoulders of tenons not glued?
+I would suggest that any so-called myth about end grain gluing begs the questoin what have woodworkers in the USA and Canada been taught by their experts for so long?
+Why for instance are the shoulders of tenons not glued?
 Who are these experts who taught them that there is no strength at all in end grain gluing?

 No glue on the end grain shoulders of tenons?